DarkSkiesOfficial/darkskies-tools/CSS Wizard.md

 **FOR FULL RESULT MODE (All at Once):**

 1. Design entire theme
-2. Show you complete CSS
+2. Show complete CSS (fully wrapped, ready to paste)
 3. Get feedback on the whole thing
 4. Make bulk changes
 5. Done